 The Sunday monthly market is held on the first Sunday of every month except January, from 9 am to 1 pm, on the Western Oval, Forest Street, Castlemaine.

-The CFM Weekly market is held in the same place every Wednesday from 3.30 to 6.30 pm.
+The CFM Weekly market is held in the same place every Wednesday from 2.30 to 5.30 pm April to August

 The market is run by a volunteer committee made up of stallholders and community members.